THEkylokay/THEkylokay/README.md

 I'm a computer science student with a strong interest in self-learning.
 I explore different tools, languages, and technologies as I go — no strict roadmap, just passion and experimentation.
 GitHub is where I share things I build or experiment with, and where I discover cool projects from others.

-Want to know more about me?
-📎 Check out my other profiles

 ---